irh-ca-team-car/kia_soul_commander/README.md

 ### main

-`main.cpp` is the entry point of joystick commander.
-Initializes OSCC interface, checks for controller updates in 5 ms intervals, and closes the interface when the program terminates.
+`main.cpp` is the entry point of oscc commander.
+Initializes OSCC interface, checks for controller updates in 5 ms intervals for `oscc-joystick-commander` or ros topics ros for `oscc-ros-commander`, and closes the interface when the program terminates.
 This contains the applications main loop.
-Initializes the ros node
+Initializes the ros node for `oscc-ros-commander`

 ### joystick